jpeterik12/JP_API/README.md

 ## Updating

-To update the API, simply copy the `JP_API CODE` section from the latest version into your mode's lua file.
+To update the API, simply replace the `JP_API CODE` section in your mode's code with the newest version at [api.lua](/src/api.lua).

 ## Example

-Here is an example that simply logs each time some event occurs
+Here is an example that simply logs each time a few event occurs

 ```lua
 ...